-F-1 students are authorized to work no more than 20 hours per week while school is in session.
+F-1 students are authorized to work no more than 20 hours per week while classes are in session.
 Students may work full-time (40 hours per week) during summer and other vacations, if they are eligible and intend to register for the subsequent academic term.
-Students may not engage in on-campus employment during the 60-day grace period after their program completion date unless on Optional practical Training or changing their program levels at HIU.
+Students may not engage in oncampus employment during the 60-day grace period after their program completion date unless on Optional practical Training or changing their program levels at HIU.